-Advertising & Public Relations Graduate Programs in California
+Advertising and Public Relations Graduate Programs in California

 In public relations graduate programs, they may learn to help clients manage, establish, and protect their or their product’s public reputation and identity.
 Students in either program may also develop their ability to think critically and creatively, and to take effective action.